AEPKILL/husky-di/docs/apis.md

 ### FactoryProvider

-This provider is used to resolve a given factory.
+Used to resolve a given factory:

 ```typescript
 import { Container, FactoryProvide, createServiceIdentifier } from "husky-di";